 Below you're gonna' find some very useful information that will help you with your tests, so take a look at the following paragraphs.

-a BAD Coil-on-Plug Ignition Coil
+Common Symptoms Of A BAD Coil-on-Plug Ignition Coil

 This is not the most definitive list on the subject, but does cover the majority of symptoms I've seen on this type of ignition system: